markjjacob/Negotiation/TLON_Lecture_07.md

 There are three major forms of listening.

-Passive listening involves receiving the message while providing no feedback about accuracy.
+*Passive listening* involves receiving the message while providing no feedback about accuracy.

-If your counterpart is talkative, the best strategy may be to sit and listen.
+- If your counterpart is talkative, the best strategy may be to sit and listen.

-Acknowledgement is slightly more active than passive listening.
+*Acknowledgement* is slightly more active than passive listening.

-Receivers may nod, maintain eye contact, or interject responses like “I see.”
+- Receivers may nod, maintain eye contact, or interject responses like “I see.”

-Active listening is the third form of listening.
+*Active listening* is the third form of listening.

-Receivers restate or paraphrase the sender’s message in their own language.
+- Receivers restate or paraphrase the sender’s message in their own language.

-Active listening is a skill that encourages others to speak more fully about their feelings, priorities, frames of reference, and, by extension, the positions they are taking.
+> Active listening is a skill that encourages others to speak more fully about their feelings, priorities, frames of reference, and, by extension, the positions they are taking.

 ### Role Reversal

 Role reversal allows negotiators to understand the other party’s position by arguing these positions until the other party is sure they understand.

-The impact and success of the role-reversal techniques point to two implications for negotiators.
+- The impact and success of the role-reversal techniques point to two implications for negotiators.

-First, the party using role reversal may understand the other party’s position, which can lead to convergence between positions.
+  - First, the party using role reversal may understand the other party’s position, which can lead to convergence between positions.
-Second, the technique may end up sharpening perceptions of differences if the positions are fundamentally incompatible.
+  - Second, the technique may end up sharpening perceptions of differences if the positions are fundamentally incompatible.

 Role reversal can be most useful during the preparation stage of negotiation or during a team caucus when things are not going well.

 ## Special Communication Considerations at the Close of Negotiations

 Avoid fatal mistakes.

-Know when to shut up.
+- Know when to shut up.
-Refrain from making “dumb remarks.”
+- Refrain from making “dumb remarks.”
-Don’t respond to other party’s dumb remarks.
+- Don’t respond to other party’s dumb remarks.
-Watch out for nitpicking or second-guessing.
+- Watch out for nitpicking or second-guessing.
-Put agreement in written form.
+- Put agreement in written form.

-Achieving closure involves decisions on: framing, gathering intelligence, coming to conclusions, and learning from feedback.
+> Achieving closure involves decisions on: framing, gathering intelligence, coming to conclusions, and learning from feedback.
+>
-Feedback is largely a communication issue.
+> - Feedback is largely a communication issue.
+>
-Track your expectations and incorporate feedback into similar future decisions.
+>   - Track your expectations and incorporate feedback into similar future decisions.
-Decision traps resulting from perceptual and cognitive biases may occur at the end of negotiations.
+>   - Decision traps resulting from perceptual and cognitive biases may occur at the end of negotiations.